agoda-com/standards-c-sharp/docs/async/avoid-race-conditions.md

 ## Avoid race conditions with proper synchronization

 Be careful to avoid race conditions when state is mutated from multiple threads.
-Since you cannot `await` from inside a `lock` statement, either use a thread safe datatype, or synchronize access manually with a `SemaphoreSlim`:
+Since you cannot `await` from inside a `lock` statement, either use a thread safe datatype, or synchronize access manually with a `SemaphoreSlim`.

 #### Don't
 ```c#